bowman2001/hugo-mod-csp/README.md

 # Hugo module to generate a server header

-The module is in beta stage and can only generate the file `_header` for Netlify including a site wide CSP and other security settings.
+The module is in alpha stage and can only generate the file `_header` for Netlify including a site wide CSP and other security settings.

 A content security policy doesn’t necessarily need a hugo module.
 We may well write one without it.
 But the syntax is complicated enough to expect typing errors and other mistakes which could undermine the result and the intended security.
 This module checks the syntax of all entries to prevent a faulty header.